GageLappin119/COT-4500-as3b/README.md

   #### 4. Positive Definiteness Check

-    Verifies if a matrix is symmetric and positive definite using the Cholesky decomposition method.
+    Verifies if a matrix is symmetric and positive definite.

     Test Case: Tests a given matrix for positive definiteness.